Agent Settings

 Memory Plugins

 Section titled “Memory Plugins”Memory is pluggable.
-In file-first projects, the gateway first checks [memory.owletto] in lobu.toml; any agent can still override the default via pluginsConfig.
+The gateway resolves the org from defineConfig({ org }) in lobu.config.ts; any agent can still override the default via pluginsConfig.

 Defaults